 "Am I actually any good at golf?"

+The answer depends on who you're comparing yourself to.
+Compared to a tour professional, almost nobody is good at golf.
 Compared to the average golfer, however, breaking 100 consistently already puts you ahead of many players.

 The reality is that golf is a difficult game.
 Most golfers only play occasionally, don't practise much, and are trying to fit golf around work, family and life.
 So the standard of "good" is often much different from what people see on television.